MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 Authorized users can click the **Add to Slack** button provided by this modified HTML to reach your bot on Slack.

 > [!NOTE]
-> As of June 2020 Slack channel supports Slack V2 permission scopes which allow the bot to specify its capabilities and permissions in a more granular way.
-All newly configured Slack channels will use the V2 scopes.
-To switch your bot to the V2 scopes, delete and recreate the Slack channel configuration in the Channels blade.
-The link you pasted into the href value of the HTML contains scopes that can be refined as needed.
-Consult [https://api.slack.com/scopes](https://api.slack.com/scopes) for the full list of available scopes.
+> The link you pasted into the href value of the HTML contains scopes that can be refined as needed.
+See [Scopes and permissions](https://api.slack.com/scopes) for the full list of available scopes.

 ## [Slack adapter](#tab/adapter)